Pismis24/NRF52833_TMK_KB/README.md

 ## Works to be done

-* USB Connection
+* Finding and fixing bugs
-* Power optimization
+* Writing notes

 - - -